mkouzmenko/my-portfolio/README.md

-# my-portfolio
+# Mikhail Kuzmenko my-portfolio
-This is my professional portfolio
+This is my professional portfolio. it uses AWS